robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_tools_hardware_3d_parts_spider_robot/README.md

+Read the companion tutorial on [Catch IT](https://catchit.pl/): [Building a Hexapod: Tools, Hardware and 3D-Printed Parts](https://catchit.pl/blog/hexapod-build-guide-tools-hardware-and-3d-printed-parts/).

 # Spider Robot Building Guide: Tools, Hardware Components, and 3D Printed Parts

 > **Disclaimer:** This guide is a part of an extensive series focused on constructing a spider robot from scratch.
 Each installment targets a specific topic to provide you with a comprehensive understanding of the entire process.
 Whether you are a beginner or an expert in robotics, these resources aim to be both insightful and instructive.
 Happy building!
 To access the full series, click [here](../README.md).